vitkai/python/README.md

-# python
+# time rec proc

-This is a test update branch
+This is a test python script to process QTimeRec export file.